Andreaux/Nextcloud-Docker-Compose/README.md

 Stack version 3.1

-# Nextcloud docker-compose template with MariaDB, Redis, Nextcloud, Nextcloud-cronjobs and Collabora
+# Nextcloud docker-compose template with MariaDB, Redis, Nextcloud, Nextcloud-cronjobs, Collabora and HaRP

 This is my Nextcloud Docker-Compose "almost-all-in-one" template.

 The stack features separate containers for:
 - MariaDB (mariadb:11.5.2)
 - redis (redis:alpine)
-- nextcloud (nextcloud:31.0.9)
+- nextcloud (nextcloud:32.0.2)
 - collabora (collabora/code:latest)
 - nextcloud cron jobs (rcdailey/nextcloud-cronjob)
+- appapi-harp (ghcr.io/nextcloud/nextcloud-appapi-harp)

 The stack also includes dependencies to make sure the DB and Memcache (Redis) are available before the other containers are started.